evolution-gaming/scala-bootcamp/assignment/poker/PokerEvaluator.md

 shell script to run it.

-To run your solution, it should be enough to launch a fresh [Ubuntu Docker](https://hub.docker.com/_/ubuntu) `latest` image, pull the source code of your solution to it, run `prepare.sh` and run `run.sh` with input and output redirection.
+To run your solution, it should be enough to launch a fresh [Ubuntu Docker](https://hub.docker.com/_/ubuntu) `latest` image, pull the source code of your solution to it from Git, run `prepare.sh`, and then run `run.sh` with input and output redirection.

 Include a `ReadMe.md` file which documents all known limitations of your solution, in terms of functionality implemented, known defects, or considerations how to build and run it.